jgorgulho/installs/README.md

 # installs
-Packages to install n first boot
+Packages to install on first boot